OPS-E2E-PPE/VBA-Docs/api/Access.Application.DSum.md

 keywords: vbaac10.chm12527
 f1_keywords:
 - vbaac10.chm12527
-ms.prod: access
 api_name:
 - Access.Application.DSum
 ms.assetid: 53a3cfd4-a5e3-d0c5-1727-070c99d2b984
 ms.date: 02/05/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Application.DSum method (Access)

-You can use the **DSum** function to calculate the sum of a set of values in a specified set of records (a domain).
+Use the **DSum** function to calculate the sum of a set of values in a specified set of records (a domain).

 ## Syntax